 What is Creative Writing?

-Creative writing, like art, is subjective, and therefore difficult to define.
+Creative writing, like all art, is subjective, and therefore difficult to define.

 Certainly fiction and poetry qualify as creative writing, but what about journal writing, articles and essays, memoirs and biographies?
 What about textbooks and copywriting?
 Technical writing?
 Blog posts?